FireflySpectra/firefly_release/README.md

 **bin** Example scripts to run Firefly using certain sets of data and using high performance computing facilities.

-**data** Example input and output data that are used in the tutorials in 'doc'.

 **doc** Documentation and detailed examples to help understanding how to run Firefly and read it's output.

 **python** The Firefly code.